SvenVD/rpisurv/README.md

-# rpisurv 2 - Raspberry pi surveillance an RPI IP Camera Monitor
+# Rpisurv 2 - Raspberry pi surveillance an RPI IP Camera Monitor
 Join the community on https://community.rpisurv.net.
 Follow us on facebook https://www.facebook.com/rpisurv.
 Have a chat on https://gitter.im/rpisurv/general.